-5. Obtain Your Notice to Schedule (NTS)

-It takes about 4 weeks after you sign up for a section to receive your notice to schedule in the mail.
-This is the legal document that allows you sit for and take the CPA exam you state.
+It takes about 4 weeks after applying for the CPA exam to receive your notice to schedule in the mail.
+This is the legal document that allows you to sit for and take the CPA exam you state.
 Yup, it’s a big deal.

 You use this document to log onto the Prometric website to schedule your exam date.
 Like I said in step 4, your NTS is only valid for 6 months.
 Thus, you will only be able to use it to schedule the section you just paid for in the next 6 months.
 After that, it’s invalid and you will have to get another.
 I.E. pay more fees to get another.

 There are a few states that have different NTS windows.
 CA, HI, LA, and UT give you 9 months.
 ND, SD, and VA give you 12 months.
 Texans BEWARE!
-You only have 90 days from you application date.
+You only have 90 days from your application date.

 CPA Application Tip: A word to the wise, only pay for the sections you want to take now. 😉

-Which turned into: